 What does a Life Story book look like?

 There are many different ways of doing Life Story work, which do not always involve producing a printed book.
 Some people prefer memory boxes or picture collages or collections of music as an alternative.
 Each book is as individual as the person.

-Here's an example of some selected pages of a Life Story book that our volunteers have put together, working alongside Audrey and her daughter who have kindly given permission to share some Audrey's story to help raise awareness about Life Story work.
+Here's an example of a Life Story book that our volunteers have put together, working alongside Audrey and her daughter who have kindly given permission to share Audrey's story to help raise awareness about Life Story work.